 Is Surgery for Adult Scoliosis Safe?

 High rates of complications have been reported, especially when surgery involves fusion of two vertebrae or there are two curves instead of one.
 Complications are particularly common among older people and can include pneumonia, persistent pain, infection, and pseudarthrosis (movement at the fused site).
-In the Journal of Neurosurgery review, investigators found that complications occurred in 40% of the cases, including pseudarthrosis in 13%.
+In the Journal of Neurosurgery review, investigators found that complications occurred in 40% of the cases, including pseudarthrosis in 13 percent.

 If you’re considering surgery for adult scoliosis, make sure you have a clear understanding of its risks and the benefits.